mmittleman/mmittleman.github.io/_posts/2026-05-18-Advancing-to-Candidacy-&-Draper-Scholars-Program.md

 ### Draper Scholars Program

 Last, but most certainly not least, I was formally extended an offer from Draper through the Draper Scholars Program!
 This work is on a project in a wildly differing field (hint: think space) that I'm planning on working on learning all about this summer.
-I'd be advised by Leia's first ever PhD student, Dr. Sherrie Holden and a fellow Draper collaborator Dr. Tristan Endsley to build out design constraints and risk assessment plans for autonomous decisions (hint: once again, think ✨space✨).
+I'd be advised by Leia's first ever PhD student, Dr. Sherrie Holder and a fellow Draper collaborator Dr. Tristan Endsley to build out design constraints and risk assessment plans for autonomous decisions (hint: once again, think ✨space✨).
 Although the field is different, both Leia and I are excited to work this study into my general thesis about learning the best ways to turn human-decision making into quantifiable metrics to use as a basis for autonomy.
 More updates to come on that project once we have a better idea on the scope and what exactly we're planning on accomplishing.